History: First Issued: April 16, 1993. Last Revised: February 18, 2010.

 The examples cited below suggest a possibility of conflicting loyalties that can impair objectivity, but disclosure and resulting analysis of relationships may render the activity permissible, or the activity will be permissible with an appropriate plan for managing and/or monitoring the activity.

-(a) An EPA employee requiring students to purchase the textbook or related instructional materials of the employee or members of his or her immediate family, which produces compensation for the employee or family member.
+(a) An EHRA employee requiring students to purchase the textbook or related instructional materials of the employee or members of his or her immediate family, which produces compensation for the employee or family member.

-(c) An EPA employee serving on the board of directors or scientific advisory board of an enterprise that provides financial support for the employee or a member of his or her immediate family to conduct University research.
+(c) An EHRA employee serving on the board of directors or scientific advisory board of an enterprise that provides financial support for the employee or a member of his or her immediate family to conduct University research.

-(g) An EPA employee participating in University research involving a technology owned by or contractually obligated to (by license or exercise of an option to license, or otherwise) a business in which the individual or a member of his or her immediate family has a consulting relationship, has a Significant Financial Interest, or holds an executive position.
+(g) An EHRA employee participating in University research involving a technology owned by or contractually obligated to (by license or exercise of an option to license, or otherwise) a business in which the individual or a member of his or her immediate family has a consulting relationship, has a Significant Financial Interest, or holds an executive position.

 184.108.40.206 Activities or Relationships Generally not Allowable

 The examples cited below involve situations that are not generally permissible, because they involve potential conflicts of interest or they present obvious opportunities or inducements to favor personal interests over institutional interests.
-Before proceeding with such an endeavor, the EPA employee would have to propose a management plan that overcomes the presumption of conflict by demonstrating that the apparent conflict can in fact be managed so that his/her objectivity is not affected and University interests will not be damaged.
+Before proceeding with such an endeavor, the EHRA employee would have to propose a management plan that overcomes the presumption of conflict by demonstrating that the apparent conflict can in fact be managed so that his/her objectivity is not affected and University interests will not be damaged.

-(a) An EPA employee accepting support for University research under conditions that require research results to be held confidential, unpublished, or inordinately delayed in publication.
-Research conducted by faculty or students under any form of sponsorship must maintain the University's open teaching and research philosophy and must adhere to a policy that prohibits secrecy in research.
+(a) An EHRA employee accepting support for University research under conditions that require research results to be held confidential, unpublished, or inordinately delayed in publication.
+Research conducted by faculty or students under any form of sponsorship must maintain the University’s open teaching and research philosophy and must adhere to a policy that prohibits secrecy in research.
 Such conditions on publication must be in compliance with UNC Policy Manual, 500.1 and 500.2.

-(c) An EPA employee assigning students, post-doctoral fellows or other trainees to University research projects sponsored by a business in which the individual or a member of his or her immediate family has a Significant Financial Interest.
-Students may perform research at NC State benefiting a company in which an EPA employee holds an ownership interest only pursuant to a sponsored research agreement.
+(c) An EHRA employee assigning students, post-doctoral fellows or other trainees to University research projects sponsored by a business in which the individual or a member of his or her immediate family has a Significant Financial Interest.
+Students may perform research at NC State benefiting a company in which an EHRA employee holds an ownership interest only pursuant to a sponsored research agreement.
 In such case, students may not be assigned to the project unless they are informed in writing by their supervisor that

-i. their research is conducted on behalf of the University and not the company sponsor,
+- their research is conducted on behalf of the University and not the company sponsor,

-ii. the students report to and take direction from their supervisor and not the company, and
+- the students report to and take direction from their supervisor and not the company, and

 iii. the students may have confidential access to a research administrator to discuss any conflict issues should they so request.

-i. teaches a course in which the student is enrolled; or
+- teaches a course in which the student is enrolled; or

-ii. is a member of the student's thesis or dissertation committee; or
+- is a member of the student’s thesis or dissertation committee; or

 iii. is the student’s advisor or the director of the student’s thesis or dissertation research; or

-iv. is in a position to affect the student's curricular or extra-curricular activities.
+- is in a position to affect the student’s curricular or extra-curricular activities.

-(e) An EPA employee making referrals of business which is ordinarily performed by the University to an external enterprise in which the individual or a member of his or her immediate family has a Significant Financial Interest.
+(e) An EHRA employee making referrals of business which is ordinarily performed by the University to an external enterprise in which the individual or a member of his or her immediate family has a Significant Financial Interest.

 (g) An employee consulting for a company with regard to the same subject matter for which he or she also acts as principal investigator under a research agreement sponsored by the company.
 This activity should not be allowed ordinarily, but there may be circumstances where it would be necessary, such as where a licensee of university intellectual property sponsors further research on the technology licensed, but also requires the services of the inventor/principal investigator to “teach” or demonstrate to licensee employees a method or use of the licensed technology.
 In such cases, the activity may be allowed with the appropriate management plan.

-(h) Due to the high level of fiduciary duty that an officer of a corporation owes the corporation, a full-time EPA employee should not be involved at an executive level in the management of a company that has a contract, a research or license agreement for example, with the University.
+(h) Due to the high level of fiduciary duty that an officer of a corporation owes the corporation, a full-time EHRA employee should not be involved at an executive level in the management of a company that has a contract, a research or license agreement for example, with the University.
 In the case of a new company formed to commercialize an NC State invention, however, it may be necessary for the faculty inventor/entrepreneur to hold a management position in the new company temporarily until such time as investors are brought in and professional management retained.
-In that situation, the employee's management responsibilities should decrease over time and cease altogether as soon as possible.
+In that situation, the employee’s management responsibilities should decrease over time and cease altogether as soon as possible.
 In the alternative, the employee must seek to decrease his or her University appointment commensurate with the time that will be devoted to employment duties with the company.
 The decision to grant such a request will be within the sole discretion of the Unit Head.

 Management of an outside company may give rise to a conflict of commitment, even when the company has no contract with the University; and involvement in management must be disclosed pursuant to the NOI process and may be permitted only when the activity does not interfere with the employee’s University duties.